1ev0y/Computer-Organisation-/README.md

     Opcode      :- 10111
     Syntax      :- rand reg1 reg2 reg3
     Type        :- A
-    Semantics   :- Finds a random integer between reg2 and reg3(both included) and places it in reg1
+    Semantics   :- Finds a random integer between reg2 and reg3(both included), where reg2 <= reg3 and places it in reg1

 Some Notes for the TAs for Assembler:-